adgellida/data-protection-list/README.md

 **General configuration**

-The configuration proposed down there being relatively restrictive in order to protect the privacy of the user, it is recommended to follow the compartmentalization proposed in point 5 of the document and thus use at least one other browser to be able to access the sites less respectful of privacy. .
+The configuration proposed down there being relatively restrictive in order to protect the privacy of the user, it is recommended to follow the compartmentalization proposed in point 5 of the document and thus use at least one other browser to be able to access the sites less respectful of privacy.

+Profiles:

+Firefox offers the ability to use several different profiles (settings) at the same time.
+It is an ideal solution for a quick and simple transition from a restrictive configuration preventing a web page from loading correctly towards a lighter configuration, without having to change the browser.
+The different settings provided, extensions installed or bookmarks added will be saved in the profile in use.

+To access the different Firefox profiles, enter "about:profiles" in the search bar.
+This page allows you to create new profiles and then launch them in a separate new window at any time.

+DNS over HTTPS :

-First of all, if your network or your computer is configured to use a respectful and encrypted DNS server globally, you must disable the "DNS over HTTPS" feature enabled by default in Firefox.
+If you use a VPN or if your network or computer is configured to use a respectful and encrypted DNS server globally, you must disable the "DNS over HTTPS" feature enabled by default in Firefox.
 If this is not the case (if you do not know, it is probably not the case), it is recommended to leave this function activated.
 Now, it is necessary to change the default DNS server since Cloudflare is a centralizing actor and nefarious for privacy.
 Instead of the latter, it is recommended to choose a respectful option proposed in point 6.4 of the document, depending on your preferences and location.

 For this: Firefox settings> "General"> down "Network settings"> down "Activate DNS